ada024/shop-clothing/README.md

 # shop-clothing

-Shop clothing is a E-commerse app, made for my React learning journey.
+Shop clothing is a E-commerce app, made for my React learning journey.

 The tutorial that is followed uses:
 Redux Thunk & Saga,